 There is a growing demand for cycling to work, education and for leisure and health purposes.
 However, the feeling is that people aren't happy riding a bike on roads used by cars and other vehicles.
 This suggests busy roads and poor cycle facilities and routes are putting off cyclists in the Barnsley area.

 For our scheme, we have assessed the key issues which include:

 - Lack of off-road 'safe' cycle routes

-- Poor quality physical infrastructure that doesn’t facilitate cyclists, such as inaccessible and unsafe crossings
+- Poor physical infrastructure that don't make it easy for cyclists, such as inaccessible and unsafe crossings

 - Poor connections between residential areas and local amenities

 - Conflicts between turning movements

 - Risk of flooding on some parts of the route